google-research/scenic/scenic/projects/mbt/README.md

 ## What is MBT?

-MBT is a transformer based model for multimodal fusion in video introduced in "Attention Bottlenecks for Multimodal Fusion".
+MBT is a transformer based model for multimodal fusion in video introduced in ["Attention Bottlenecks for Multimodal Fusion"](https://proceedings.neurips.cc/paper/2021/file/76ba9f564ebbc35b1014ac498fafadd0-Paper.pdf) at NeurIPS 2021.
 The model restricts the flow of cross-modal information between latent units through tight fusion ‘bottlenecks’, that force the model to collect and ‘condense’ the most relevant inputs in each modality.
 Here the model is applied to RGB and